-PJM customers should not pay more than \$128 million to the Indicated Energy Efficiency Sellers for alleged EE that has not been shown to exist.
+PJM customers should not pay any portion of the more than \$148 million for Energy Efficiency for the 2025/2026 Delivery Year to the Indicated Energy Efficiency Sellers for alleged EE that has not been shown to exist.

 D. Rule 206(b)(5): Nonfinancial Impacts on Complainant